 A sickle is easy to store and much lighter than a trimmer, but it’s typically used for cutting small patches of grass.

-With each slash, you can easily remove the overgrown grass, even if it’s up to a meter high!
+You can easily remove overgrown grass with each swing, even if it’s up to a meter high!

 Grass Scythe

 The final tool we will look at is one of the most common hand tools for cutting long grass.
-Unlike a sickle that has a single hand, a scythe is a two-handed tool.
+Unlike a sickle, which has a single hand, a scythe is a two-handed tool.

 It consists of a metal or wooden shaft, which is around 6 feet in length with an S-curve or straight shape.

-The handle of the scythe is adjustable and the size of the blade can be anywhere from 2 to 4 feet long.
+The scythe’s handle is adjustable, and the blade can range from 2 to 4 feet in length.

 Stop Overgrown Grass Before It Happens